Access

 Fountain pens, ballpoint pens, and water- or oil-based pens and markers create ink spots and marks that are difficult to remove, risking damage to artworks, cases, or other visitors.
 If you do not have a pencil, you may ask a staff member for one.

-To ensure a pleasant viewing environment, we ask visitors to either turn off their mobile phones or set them to silent mode and to avoid looking at them or using them in the galleries.
+To ensure a pleasant viewing environment, we ask visitors to either silence or turn off their mobile phones and to refrain from making phone calls in the galleries.

 NOTE